Drones in the Warehouse of the Future

 As logistics companies continue to chase after the ever growing consumer demand for real time order fulfillment, inventory management is an extremely important piece of data to ensure that the adequate inventory is ready and available to meet such demands.
 Counting inventory inside large warehouses is nothing new to the industry, and there are a number of tools to accomplish the task; however, the human factor remains an opportunity in the accuracy of the counts along with the labor time investments made on a weekly basis to count the inventory of an entire warehouse.
-Although humans will not be completely removed from the process in a near future, a new tool will enable warehouses to transform the methodology for how inventory is counted, in the form of a drone.
+Although, humans will not be completely removed from the process in a near future, a new tool will enable warehouses to transform the methodology for how inventory is counted, in the form of a drone, Figure 1.

 Let’s get started and address 10 important questions to understand if drones are the right tool for your warehouse or distribution center (DC):